-As at the 2024 year end, the Fund had the following capital and non-capital loss carry forwards for income tax purposes.
-Non-capital losses expire as noted below.
+As at the 2024 year end, the Fund had the following capital loss carry forwards for income tax purposes.
 Capital losses may be carried forward indefinitely to be applied against future capital gains.

-Net Capital Losses (\$) Non-Capital Losses (\$) Year of Expiry
+Net Capital Losses (\$) Non-Capital Losses (\$) Year of Expiry 177 - - a) The Funds

-11,402 1,409 2041

-- 2,250 2042

-- 64 2043